 \subsection{Reliability Testing of PLZ relations on LMC DCEPs}

-The photometry of LMC DCEPs \citep[][$N \sim 4600$]{udalski18} are obtained by 1'' matching with 2MASS All-Sky Point Source Catalog \footnote{\url{https://irsa.ipac.caltech.edu/data/2MASS/docs/releases/allsky/doc/sec2_2.html}} ($J$, $H$, $K_S$), unWISE Catalog \footnote{\url{https://irsa.ipac.caltech.edu/data/WISE/unWISE/overview.html}.
+The photometry of LMC DCEPs \citep[][$N \sim 4600$]{udalski18} are obtained by 1'' matching with the 2MASS All-Sky Point Source Catalog \footnote{\url{https://irsa.ipac.caltech.edu/data/2MASS/docs/releases/allsky/doc/sec2_2.html}} ($J, H, K_S$), unWISE Catalog \footnote{\url{https://irsa.ipac.caltech.edu/data/WISE/unWISE/overview.html}.
 Since the apparent magnitudes of LMC DCEPs are all faint (mainly distributed in $12<W1<16$), we use the unWISE catalog, which performs better in faint magnitudes.
 Following the advice of the unWISE team \citep{unwise}, we subtract 0.004 and 0.032 mag from $W1$ and $W2$, respectively, to eliminate the systematic difference between unWISE and ALLWISE.} ($W1$ and $W2$), and SAGE IRAC Single Frame + Mosaic Photometry Catalog \footnote{\url{https://irsa.ipac.caltech.edu/data/SPITZER/SAGE/}} ($[3.6]$ and $[4.5]$).
-To obtain the dereddened magnitude ($m_\lambda-A_\lambda$), the photometry is corrected for extinction using the reddening map of \cite{skowron21}.
-Assuming the metallicity of these DCEPs is $[\textrm{Fe/H]}_{\textrm{LMC}} = -0.409 \pm 0.003$ dex \citep{roman22}, then applying our PLZ relations to them, we can obtain their absolute magnitudes ($M_\lambda$).
-We estimate the distance modulus of each DCEP as ($m_\lambda-A_\lambda)-M_\lambda$ and adopt their median value as our estimate of $\mu_{\textrm{LMC}}$.
-The 10,000 Monte Carlo runs yield the error of $\mu_{\textrm{LMC}}$.
-Table \ref{tab:2} shows the $\mu_{\textrm{LMC}}$ values estimated by our PLZ relations.
-By comparing with the LMC geometric distance modulus estimated by \cite{pie19}, we can find that the PL relations give a larger $\mu_{\textrm{LMC}}$, indicating that the MW PL relations cannot be directly applied to DCEPs in the LMC due to the difference in metallicity between the MW and LMC.
-The $\mu_{\textrm{LMC}}$ estimated by the PLZ relations (both F and F+1O-mode) agrees well with \cite{pie19}, confirming the reliability of our PLZ relations.
+The dereddened magnitude ($m_\lambda - A_\lambda$) is obtained using the extinction map from \cite{skowron21}.
+Assuming a mean metallicity of $[\textrm{Fe/H]}_{\textrm{LMC}} = -0.409 \pm 0.003$ dex \citep{roman22}, we derive the absolute magnitudes ($M_\lambda$) using our PLZ relations.
+The distance modulus for each DCEP is estimated as ($m_\lambda-A_\lambda)-M_\lambda$.
+The median distance modulus is adopted as our estimate of $\mu_{\textrm{LMC}}$, with error determined through 10,000 Monte Carlo runs.
+The results, listed in \ref{tab:1}, are consistent with the geometric distance modulus from \cite{pie19}, confirming the reliability of our PLZ relations.